Roundup weed killer deemed a carcinogen, at least in California

 Nobody likes weeds, but a potentially harmful ingredient in a popular herbicide is more cause for concern.
-And now, as a result of a court ruling, gardeners in California will be aware of it.
+And soon gardeners in California could see it on a warning label.

+Glyphosate, the active ingredient in Monsanto's Roundup weed killer, will be added to the state's list of chemicals known to cause cancer effective July 7, California's Environmental Protection Agency's Office of Environmental Health Hazard Assessment (OEHHA) said in a statement.

+Listing glyphosate as a carcinogen would require companies selling the chemical within the state to add warning labels to their products.
+Monsanto and other companies that use glyphosate would have about one year to relabel their products or take them off California store shelves, according to Reuters.

-In September 2105, California's Environmental Protection Agency's Office of Environmental Health Hazard Assessment (OEHHA) declared its intention to list glyphosate as a known cancer-causing chemical.
-By January 2016, Monsanto, which uses glyphosate as the key ingredient in its popular Roundup weedkiller, had filed suit against the OEHHA, citing the unconstitutionality of the listing mechanism in addition to the OEHHA's findings being out of step with other regulatory agencies that don't consider glyphosate a carcinogen.
-The OEHHA filed a motion for dismissal, and here we are, a year later.
+In September 2015, California's OEHHA declared its intention to list glyphosate as a known cancer-causing chemical.
+Monsanto filed suit, citing the unconstitutionality of the listing mechanism and the OEHHA filed a motion for dismissal.
+The two groups have been going back and forth since then.
+Monsanto has appealed a trial court decision and has vowed to continue its legal challenge.

-Judge Kristi Culver Kapetan of Fresno County Superior Court issued a tentative dismissal in January 2017, with a full dismissal issued on March 13.

 The OEHHA's list of carcinogens, known as the Proposition 65 list, is a list of "chemicals that are known to cause cancer or birth defects or other reproductive harm."
 Businesses that use chemicals on the list are required to warn people before exposing them to the chemical, and that includes labeling a consumer product like Roundup.